Agricultural Literacy Curriculum Matrix

 Background Agricultural Connections

-Dairy farmers in the United States provide milk, cheese, and yogurt from approximately 51,000 farms while 97% are family-owned.
+Dairy farmers in the United States provide milk, cheese, and yogurt from approximately 51,000 farms, 97% of which are family-owned.
 The average herd size in the U.S. consists of 115 dairy cows and each cow can produce 6-7 gallons of milk per day.
 Dairy cows are strictly female cows raised by a farmer for milk production.
 California is known as the highest milk-producing state as it yields 21% of our nation's milk production.
 For this lesson student's experiences for drinking milk and eating dairy products such as yogurt, cheese, or ice cream would be required for helping them gain an understanding for the use of tools and technology on a dairy farm.

-Through time, many tools and technology have been developed to improve the quality, processing, and safe storage of milk and other dairy products.
+Through time, many tools and technologies have been developed to improve the quality, processing, and safe storage of milk and other dairy products.
 The following tools were used in earlier times before transportation provided refrigeration and adequate storage.

 - A milk tester was used to test the fat content of milk and cream.
 It was produced by Dr. S.M.
 Babcock in 1890.
 These small hand- cranked devices were commonly found on dairy farms.
 Farmers used it to compare the butter fat content of milk from each cow.